stackbit-projects/caring-whale-02202/content/pages/index.md

   - type: cta_section
     title: Not Sure Which Course to Take?
     content: >
-      Engage our friendly tutors via live Whatsapp Text and let us find the best class for your child this weekend!
+      Engage our friendly tutors via Whatsapp Text and let us find the best class for your child this weekend!
     actions:
       - label: Free Consultation >>